List of Hampden–Sydney College alumni

 Hampden–Sydney College is a men's liberal arts college in Hampden Sydney, Virginia.
 Individuals are sorted by category and alphabetized within each category.
-The Alumni Association of Hampden–Sydney College considers all former students to be members, whether they graduated or not, and does not generally differentiate between graduates and non-graduates when identifying alumni.
+The Alumni Association of Hampden–Sydney College considers all former students members, whether they graduated or not, and does not generally differentiate between graduates and non-graduates when identifying alumni.
 Currently, Hampden-Sydney has an estimated 8,000 living alumni.